8. A Day of Light in Centuries of Darkness

 No matter how hard I tried, I just can’t make them disappear.

 I stood in the garden, which was being cleaned by the servants after yesterday’s feast.
 I allowed myself to inhale some much needed refreshing air, wrapping the shawl I wore closer to my body.

-The wind played with my hair as I observed the servants clean up the empty tables and bring down all the colourful ribbons and decorations.
+The wind played with my hair as I observed the servants clean up the empty tables and bring down all the colorful ribbons and decorations.
 It seemed like people had a blast last night.
-I wish that I was able to see how the feast turned out when King Morrison arrived—even if it was from the balcony.
+I wish that I was able to see how the feast turned out when king Morrison arrived—even if it was from the balcony.